SuperSaf

-Safwan AhmedMia (born 26 October), better known by his stage name SuperSaf, is a British technology reviewer and Internet personality best known for his technology-based YouTube channel, SuperSaf TV, which has over 2 million subscribers and over 500 million total video views.
+Safwan AhmedMia (born 26 October), better known by his stage name SuperSaf, is a British technology reviewer and Internet personality best known for his technology-based YouTube channel, SuperSaf TV.

 Career

 SuperSaf joined YouTube on 21 August 2011 but his first video was uploaded on 16 January 2012.
 His primary focus was DSLR and mirrored cameras but he later moved into reviewing and comparing smartphones and other technology.
 He has been regularly featured on the BBC Asian Network, covering tech news and advice.

 In January 2017, he won the British Muslim Award for Services Creativity & Technology.
 In September 2017, he worked with FitBit for the launch of their new Smartwatch the FitBit Ionic.
 The campaign involved an Unboxing during a Sky Dive and was nominated for the 2018 Webby Awards for the Best Influencer Endorsements category.

 In August 2018, he was featured in the BBC series My Asian Alter Ego talking about life as a British Asian.
 In September 2019, SuperSaf was featured on number 22 of The Sunday Times UK's Top 100 Influencers List.
 In November 2021, he was featured on The Today Show on the Islam Channel.
 In February 2022, he won the Man of the Year British Muslim Award.

 Following Apple's 2024 WWDC, SuperSaf interviewed Apple CEO, Tim Cook and discussed a range of topics including Apple Intelligence and AI.
 SuperSaf also interviewed Apple's Senior Vice President of Services, Eddy Cue in July 2024, discussing his time at Apple, Apple Music, Apple TV+, Apple Intelligence, and Apple Vision Pro.
 In November 2024, SuperSaf interviewed Apple's Senior Vice President of Worldwide Marketing, Greg “Joz” Joswiak and Senior Vice President of Hardware Engineering, John Ternus discussing the Apple M4 devices, Apple Intelligence and AI.

 In February 2025, SuperSaf partnered with OnePlus for the launch of the OnePlus Watch 3 where he interviewed British former professional boxer David Haye.
 In April 2025, SuperSaf was featured on BBC News following uncertainty around TikTok as well as BBC Radio Leicester discussing the 20th Anniversary of YouTube.

-SuperSaf Speaks

-SuperSaf is also host of a Tech Podcast named SuperSaf Speaks which focuses on consumer electronics, social media and surrounding topics.
-The first episode was aired on Spotify and Apple Podcasts along with the video format on YouTube on January 5, 2021.
-High-profile guests on the podcast include MKBHD, Jenna Ezarik, and Michael Fisher (Mr Mobile).

-Muslim Money Experts

-In 2022, SuperSaf joined Wahed as a co-host for the Muslim Money Experts Podcast, discussing topics around Islamic Finance and Riba-free halal investing!
-The first episode aired on October 18, 2022 on YouTube, Spotify and Apple Podcasts.
-Notable guests include mixed martial artists Khabib Nurmagomedov, Islam Makhachev, footballer Paul Pogba and Napoleon.
+At the European Premier of Avatar: Fire and Ash In December 2025, SuperSaf interviewed actors Sam Worthington and Stephen Lang.